 Winter can be a dreary time in the garden, especially on the East Coast.
 But as soon as the winter-blooming camellias start flowering, I am reminded that everything has its season.
-These beautiful plants wait until late fall to early spring to produce their spectacular lush-petaled blooms.
-And one of the best places to view them is at Filoli Gardens in the foothills of California’s Santa Cruz Mountains.
+These beautiful plants wait until late fall to early spring to produce their spectacular multi-layered blooms.
+And one of the best places to view them is at Filoli in the foothills of California’s Santa Cruz Mountains.

 Located about a half hour’s drive south of San Francisco, Filoli was built in the early 1900’s for Mr. and Mrs. William Bowers Bourn II.
-Bourn was heir to his father’s mining company, Empire Mine, and founder of the Greystone Cellars in Napa Valley.
-The unusual name, Filoli, was derived from the first two letters of each of the three parts of Bourn’s personal credo:
+Bourn was heir to Empire Mine and founder of the Greystone Cellars in Napa Valley.
+The name Filoli was derived from the first two letters of each of the three parts of Mr. Bourn’s personal credo:

 FIght for a just cause; LOve your fellow man; LIve a good life. = FILOLI

 Mr. William Bowers Bourn II

-Following the death of the Bourns (who were buried on the grounds), the estate passed to Mr. and Mrs. William Roth, owners of the Matson Navigation Company.
-Under their care, the English Renaissance-style garden was greatly expanded, eventually gaining worldwide recognition.
+Following the death of the Bourns, the estate passed to Mr. and Mrs. William Roth, owners of the Matson Navigation Company.
+Under their care, the garden was greatly expanded, eventually gaining worldwide recognition.
 In 1975, Mrs. Roth donated the Georgian-revival house and 16-acre formal garden to the National Trust for Historic Preservation.

 View towards the pool house in the garden at Filoli

-To which she responded by purchasing more when he went on vacation and ‘hiding’ them in other areas of the garden.
+To which she responded by purchasing even more and ‘hiding’ them in other parts of the garden.

 C. japonica ‘Gigantea’

-Today we are all the beneficiaries of Roth’s particular passion for these beautiful evergreen shrubs.
+Today we are all the beneficiaries of Roth’s passion for these beautiful evergreen shrubs.
 And, early winter is the best time to appreciate her expansive collection.
-Last week, we visited Filoli for a tour of the grounds given by camellia specialist Betsy Shelton.
-We all agreed that our backstage look provided us with a new-found respect for and understanding of these stunning cold weather bloomers.
+Last week, we visited Filoli for a tour given by camellia specialist Betsy Shelton.
+Our backstage look provided us with a new-found respect for and understanding of these stunning cold weather bloomers.